Foundationalist Theories of Epistemic Justification

 Many interesting and difficult questions can be raised about the relation between justification and knowledge, including whether knowledge should be analyzed in terms of justification, as epistemologists traditionally seem to have thought, or the other way round.
 In what follows we will concentrate on foundationalism about justification, though much of what we say also applies to foundationalism about knowledge.

 Epistemologists commonly distinguish between doxastic and propositional justification.
-Very roughly, one has propositional justification when has justification for belief in a proposition—i.e., when one possesses good reasons, evidence, or justification to believe a proposition.
+Very roughly, one has propositional justification when one has justification for belief in a proposition—i.e., when one possesses good reasons, evidence, or justification to believe a proposition.
 One has doxastic justification when one not only has justification to believe a proposition but also believes the proposition and believes it at least partly on the basis of good reasons, evidence, or justification one has.
 For ease of exposition, much of our discussion is put in terms that most naturally refer to doxastic justification—e.g., “justified belief”, “being justified in believing”.
 However, even when we use such terms, we focus on propositional justification (which is also required for doxastic justification) and assume that the other conditions involved in believing on a proper basis are satisfied.
 (For more on the basing requirement, see the entry on the epistemic basing relation.)

 - 1. Regress Arguments for Foundationalism